Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 2. Massaged Kale Salad With Spicy Roasted Chickpeas

-Massaged Kale Salad With Spicy Roasted Chickpeas
+30-Minute Massaged Kale Salad With Spicy Chickpeas

-4. Black Bean & Sweet Potato Vegetarian Kebabs
+3. Black Bean & Sweet Potato Vegetarian Kebabs

 By eating less meat, you're helping to slash water usage drastically because taking care of animals for meat and dairy is incredibly water-intensive.